aanderse/LdapRecord.com/source/docs/laravel/auth/configuration.md

 ### Database Model

-The `database.model` key is the class name of the Eloquent model that will be used for creating and retrieving LDAP users from your applications database.
+The `database => model` key is the class name of the [Eloquent model](https://laravel.com/docs/eloquent) that will be used for creating and retrieving LDAP users from your applications database.

-Once you have added your model into this configuration option
+> Be sure to add the required [trait and interface](/docs/laravel/auth/installation) to this model as shown in the installation guide.

 ### Database Password Sync